published on 12 June 2021

 Now I have cover art on my 2011 mp3 player, cool :)

-by the way, here's how to encode video for the player:
+By the way, here’s how to encode video for the player:

 ffmpeg -i in.mp4 -c:v mpeg4 -r 24 -s 320x240 -c:a aac -b:a 128k out.mp4